 Balance Convenience, Travel Style, and Budget

 Having an RV really comes down to convenience…at least, the type of convenience that matters to YOU most.
+We really love RV travel, but everyone has different preferences.
 Some people want to have a complete home-away-from home, and in that case a lot of these luxury features may be just what they are looking for!
 Other people just want to be comfortable while in the mountains, yet keeping maintenance simple.
 While some people want something that’s more in the middle (like Josh and I).

 The thing about smaller RVs with less features is that they may be more difficult to live in over a longer period of time (especially if you have kids or a dog) — yet they are a LOT more easy to deal with.
 You can maneuver in town more easily, and you don’t have to worry about as many things breaking or causing issues.
 Life is just more simple.

 But larger RVs that are like luxury homes on wheels are awesome and come loaded with just about everything you could ever want.
 Yet, there are actually few places you can take them and it’s pretty expensive to park them.
 It can also be a real headache to deal with all the different systems, especially if things start to break or just not work properly.

 So again, it’s all about finding that right balance of RV features that work best for you and your families needs, travel style, and budget.
 And if you always want to just test out an RV to see what you like or don’t like – then definitely look into renting an RV!